 8.3.3.8 Exhaust Temperature—Install the sensor in the exhaust tube (Fig. A5.7).

-8.3.3.9 AerationSystemEnclosure Temperature—Insert the sensor 3 in. directly above the vertical centerline of the micro motion and extending into the enclosure to the vertical plane of the FDM face.
+8.3.3.9 Aeration-System-Enclosure Temperature—Insert the sensor 75 mm directly above the vertical centerline of the micro motion and extending into the enclosure to the vertical plane of the FDM face.

-8.3.3.10 Oilsump Temperature—Insert a thermocouple to a depth of 2” into the drain plug port on the right front pan pictured in Fig A5.5.
+8.3.3.10 Oil-sump Temperature—Insert a thermocouple to a depth of 50 mm into the drain plug port on the right front pan pictured in Fig A5.5.

-8.3.3.Additional Temperatures—It is permissible to measure any additional temperatures that may be useful for test operation or engine diagnostics.
+8.3.3.11 Additional Temperatures—It is permissible to measure any additional temperatures that may be useful for test operation or engine diagnostics.